Elk and Crab Surf ‘n’ Turf

 How to Make Elk and Crab Surf ‘n’ Turf | Stuffed Elk Steak Recipe

-Making its debut in the early 1960s, Surf ‘n’ Turf quickly became a popular staple on steakhouse menus across the United States.
-The concept is simple: a main course featuring two indulgent ingredients—one from land, one from sea.
-Most often it pairs a perfectly grilled steak with seafood like lobster, prawns, shrimp, or crab.
-While the exact origin of this extravagant combination is hard to pinpoint, it’s still delighting steak and seafood lovers more than 60 years later.
+Making its debut in the early 1960s, Elk and Crab Surf ’n’ Turf takes inspiration from the classic steakhouse favorite that pairs one indulgent ingredient from land with one from sea.
+Traditionally, Surf ’n’ Turf features a perfectly cooked steak alongside lobster, shrimp, prawns, or crab.
+While the exact origin of this iconic combination is debated, it has been delighting steak and seafood lovers for more than 60 years.

-Over the years, creative kitchens have reinvented this classic, giving it exciting new twists—like combining both flavors into a single dish, which is exactly what I love about my Elk and Crab Surf ‘n’ Turf.
+Over time, creative kitchens have reimagined this concept in delicious new ways—including combining both flavors into a single dish, which is exactly what I love about this Elk and Crab Surf ’n’ Turf recipe.

 Tips for Juicy, Tender Elk

-Because elk is a lean, naturally tender meat, cooking times can vary depending on the cut, thickness, and even your oven.
-Top sirloin steaks may cook slightly faster than backstrap slices, so using a meat thermometer is the best way to ensure perfectly cooked results.
-Aim for medium-rare to medium for maximum tenderness, and always let the stuffed steaks rest for a few minutes after removing them from the oven—this helps the juices redistribute and keeps every bite moist and flavorful.
+Because elk is a naturally lean and tender meat, cooking times can vary based on the cut, thickness, and even your oven.
+Top sirloin steaks may cook slightly faster than backstrap slices, so using a meat thermometer is the most reliable way to achieve perfect results.
+Aim for medium-rare to medium for the best texture, and be sure to let the stuffed steaks rest for a few minutes after baking.
+This allows the juices to redistribute, keeping every bite moist, tender, and full of flavor.

 Preheat the oven to 400°F.